HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/image_list.md

-# Container and Supported OS File listings
+# Container and supported OS file listings

 This section presents the latest available HCL Digital Experience (DX) 9.5 Container images.

-You can obtain the HCL DX 9.5 container update and supported OS releases from your HCL Digital Experience entitlements in the [My HCLSoftware (MHS) portal](https://my.hcltechsw.com/){target="_blank"} for HCL DX 9.5 entitlements.
+You can obtain the HCL DX 9.5 container update and supported OS releases from your HCL DX entitlements in the [My HCLSoftware (MHS) portal](https://my.hcltechsw.com/){target="_blank"} for HCL DX 9.5 entitlements.

 Video: [How to upload HCL DX 9.5 CF container images to a private repository](https://youtu.be/XJONRdpgCuo)